Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-August 4th, 2024
+August 5th, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-210:
+New in this latest version release-211:

 1.)
-Hotfix for panel exposure in multistar mode sometimes listing over 100%.
+Hotfix for some math errors in multistar mode, resulting in some bodies being occuluded that should not be.

+2.)
+Blacklisted some WBI solar modules that we aren't ready for yet config side.
+They'll still work, but may act oddly around a secondary Star.

 About
 -----